SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Sure," Rainbow said, taking the ruler and holding it as instructed.

-Pinkie cut up the sleeve, stopping at the one and a half inch mark, leaving extra space for errors.
+Pinkie cut up the sleeve, stopping at the one and a half-inch mark, leaving extra space for errors.

 Rainbow moved the ruler to the other sleeve and Pinkie splits it to the same length.